 While most residents in our region find online engagement with planning effective, lowerincome residents often struggle with it.
-According to our 2022 Public Opinion Survey, only about a third of lower-income residents find web-based public meetings (37%) or online surveying (30%) effective.
-Those figures are about double for higher-income residents.
+According to our 2022 Public Opinion Survey,

-To highlight and better account for this disparity, WILMAPCO identified "urban technology deserts" in 2020.
+To highlight and better account for this disparity, WILMAPCO identified technology deserts" in 2020.
 These are places where many households lack reliable computer and internet access--principally due to poverty--in our region.
 Planners will supplement virtual engagement with low-tech outreach and engagement, such as door-to-door surveys and in-person meetings, during community planning efforts within tech deserts and during larger regional studies.